Manuela-Sousa/selenium-webdriver-testng-framework/README.md

-# Sample project to run Selenium tests using TestNG and Java
+# Sample project to run Selenium tests using TestNG, Java and Maven

-This is a sample starter project to use Selenium Webdriver tests with TestNG and Java.
+This is a sample starter project to use Selenium Webdriver tests with TestNG, Java and Maven.